PlaidCloud/website/content/en/docs/concepts/cluster-administration/proxies.md

 1. Cloud Load Balancers on external services:

     - are provided by some cloud providers (e.g. AWS ELB, Google Cloud Load Balancer)
-    - are created automatically when the Kubernetes service has type `LoadBalancer`
+    - are created automatically when the PlaidCloud service has type `LoadBalancer`
     - usually supports UDP/TCP only
     - SCTP support is up to the load balancer implementation of the cloud provider
     - implementation varies by cloud provider.

-Kubernetes users will typically not need to worry about anything other than the first two types.
+PlaidCloud users will typically not need to worry about anything other than the first two types.
 The cluster admin will typically ensure that the latter types are setup correctly.

 ## Requesting redirects